 You can still find more petit bookstores all along this street… I’m not sure where the bookstores end. 😛

 A smallish – probably the smallest along the river Seine that we’ve seen so far – bridge at Pont au Double before we get to the Notre Dame.

-I understood why I didn’t get much pictures of the bridges since Pont Royal.. that’s becoz we were running on the street side (meaning we were on the top of the bridge) and not below in the river banks which would made it easier for me to snap good pictures of the bridges.
+Ah… now I understood why I didn’t get much pictures of the bridges after Pont Royal.. that’s becoz we were running on the street side (meaning we were on the top of the bridge) and not below in the river banks which would made it easier for me to snap good pictures of the bridges.

 Will note this down and if we do the Seine Run again, will make sure I capture those “missing” pictures.

 NOTRE DAME CATHEDRAL

 As we ran past Pont au Double and approached the end of the Ile de la Cité island, we saw the historical Notre Dame Cathedral on our left.
 Imposing gothic architecture.
 Not the right time to stop by for a visit now.. guess we’ll leave that for our tomorrows.

 The River Cruises were getting filled with tourists… yes indeed traveling along the river Seine is one of the best ways to see most of the key attractions in Paris but I suppose “running” along the river Seine is an even better way to see Paris, no? 😛